-The Town's leadership (elected and appointed officials) considered many factors when setting the fiscal 2021 budget and tax rates including the following:
+The Town's leadership (elected and appointed officials) considered many factors when setting the fiscal 2023 budget and tax rates including the following:

-- There are indications the local economy is improving steadily over the previous fiscal year as evidenced by an increase in new residential and commercial property development. - The fiscal 2021 residential tax rate was set at \$14.41 and the commercial/industrial tax rate was set at \$20.58.
-Residential property values increased by 6.24% over FY 2020 and commercial/industrial/personal property values increased an average of 13.03%.
-The excess levy capacity for fiscal 2021 was \$27,576. - The Board of Selectmen voted during their classification hearing to maintain the split tax rate for the various classes of property within the Town.
-On a state wide ranking, the Town of Bellingham ranked 217th (FY 2020) in the amount of tax dollars paid by the average single family taxpayer; with a rank of 1 being the highest bill in the state and 332 being the lowest reported bill in the state. - Fiscal 2021 and beyond may prove to be better than the most recent past fiscal years as the current economic condition of the local, state and federal governments continue to show signs of improvement. - Due to the Covid-19 pandemic, certain local receipts, such as motor vehicle excise taxes and local option meals tax are being closely monitored.
-State aid is remaining relatively unchanged in the upcoming fiscal year.
+- There are indications the local economy is improving steadily over the previous fiscal year as evidenced by an increase in new residential and commercial property development. - The fiscal 2023 residential tax rate was set at \$13.05 and the commercial/industrial tax rate was set at \$18.57.
+Residential property values increased by 12.72% over FY 2022 and commercial/industrial/personal property values increased an average of 13.78%.
+The excess levy capacity for fiscal 2023 was \$306,677. - The Select Board voted during their classification hearing to maintain the split tax rate for the various classes of property within the Town.
+On a state wide ranking, the Town of Bellingham ranked 217th (FY 2022) in the amount of tax dollars paid by the average single family taxpayer; with a rank of 1 being the highest bill in the state and 351 being the lowest reported bill in the state. - Fiscal 2024 and beyond may prove stable, if not better than, the most recent past fiscal years as the current economic condition of the local, state and federal governments continue to show signs of improvement.